 Whilst all regions have made progress, not all countries or people have: that’s why we need a better evidence-based understanding of where, how and why progress is happening.
 Understanding what has made life better in some countries can help support further progress, both there and elsewhere.

 The project built on an initial phase which concluded in 2011 with a set of 24 country case studies and a report card assessing how countries have performed against the Millennium Development Goals.
-This second phase includes an additional set of 25+ case studies and will further explored five key areas:
+This second phase includes an additional set of 25+ case studies and further explored five key areas:

 - Measuring Progress: employed a range of methodologies and statistical analysis for measuring progress, looked at how equitable progress has been and to what extent it has been sustained over time.